Malcolm Mercer: Death at Mount Sorrel

 Mercer and Gooderham sheltered from the continued artillery bombardment in a battered trench, both suffering from the effects of their wounds, until 01:00 on 3 June.
 By this stage of the battle an artillery duel had begun between the armies who were still mixed together, Mercer and Gooderham trapped in between.
 At approximately 02:00 a shrapnel shell exploded in the trench in which they were hiding, further wounding Gooderham and killing Mercer instantly with shrapnel wounds to the heart.
 Gooderham stayed with his commanding officer's body until captured by advancing German troops who buried the general's corpse in a shallow grave at Gooderham's request.

-The buried field hospital was also captured by the advancing Germans and as a result nobody who knew of the general's whereabouts on the day returned to Allied lines.
+The buried field hospital was also captured by the advancing Germans, and as a result nobody who knew of the general's whereabouts on the day returned to Allied lines.
 A staff officer later claimed that the shell which killed Mercer was British in origin, although it is unclear how this conclusion was reached.
 Believing Mercer to have been captured, General Currie assumed command of the battle and with the use of saturation bombardment was able to retake the lost trenches and drive the Germans back to Mount Sorrel despite heavy casualties.

-On 21 June a Canadian burial party found 30 bodies in a sector of trench, amongst them General Mercer's remains, only recognisable by his uniform decoration.
+On 21 June a Canadian burial party found 30 bodies in a sector of trench, amongst them General Mercer's remains, recognizable only by his uniform decoration.
 Mercer was buried in a military grave at Lijssenthoek Military Cemetery, later surmounted with a Commonwealth War Grave headstone.

-Mercer's funeral was attended by many men of his Division and from his old regiments as well as numerous Canadian and British officers who had worked alongside him.
-Mercer was posthumously mentioned in dispatches for his courage under fire, the third time he had been so mentioned, and his division was taken over by Major-General Louis Lipsett who was himself killed in action two years later.
-Mercer is remembered as an efficient and capable organiser who never got the opportunity to demonstrate the tactical nous he had shown in training and exercises.
+Mercer's funeral was attended by many men of his division and from his old regiments as well as numerous Canadian and British officers who had worked alongside him.
+Mercer was posthumously mentioned in dispatches for his courage under fire, the third time he had been so mentioned, and his division was taken over by Major-General Louis Lipsett, who was himself killed in action two years later.
+Mercer is remembered as an efficient and capable organizer who never got the opportunity to demonstrate the tactical nous he had shown in training and exercises.
 He also remains the highest ranking Canadian officer to ever be killed in combat and reportedly by friendly fire.

 Legacy

 General Mercer Public School in Toronto, originally built in 1923, was named after Mercer.

 Mount Mercer in Banff National Park, Alberta, is named in his remembrance.

 Malcolm Mercer was also an active Freemason.
-Following the Armistice with Germany in 1918 steps were taken to create new Masonic Lodges in Toronto to accommodate returning soldiers looking to join Freemasonry, including a new Lodge in the West Toronto Junction neighbourhood of Toronto, which was instituted in 1919 and named The General Mercer Lodge in honour of Malcolm Mercer.
-The General Mercer Lodge remains active to this day, meeting at the same Masonic Temple in West Toronto where Mercer attended Lodge prior to the war.
+Following the armistice with Germany in 1918 steps were taken to create new Masonic Lodges in Toronto to accommodate returning soldiers looking to join Freemasonry, including a new Lodge in the West Toronto Junction neighbourhood of Toronto, which was instituted in 1919 and named the General Mercer Lodge in honour of Malcolm Mercer.
+The General Mercer Lodge remains active As of 2012, meeting at the same Masonic Temple in West Toronto where Mercer attended Lodge prior to the war.